 PolicyPak was designed by Microsoft MVP, Enterprise Mobility Jeremy Moskowitz – who “wrote the book” on Group Policy, runs GPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.

 When you’re ready to get serious about managing 7-Zip, PolicyPak is ready for you.

 Manage 7Zip with Group Policy video transcript

 Hello, everybody.
-This is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
+This is Jeremy Moskowitz, Microsoft MVP, Enterprise Mobility and Founder of PolicyPak Software.
 In this video, we’re going to learn how to configure the very popular 7-Zip File Manager using PolicyPak software.

 First and foremost, if you go over to “Tools/Options…,” there is a lot of stuff here for the user to go horribly wrong.
 We want to make sure that if we are deploying 7-Zip to our user population – either we really install it or we use Citrix or VMware or some other technology – that the settings are supposed to be what we want them to be.

 For instance, we don’t want the user to maybe work around the folder that is the “Working folder.”
 By default, it looks like the working folder will be set to “Use for removable drives only.”
 We don’t want that.
 We want it so that it’s consistent for all of our users across all circumstances.

 If we go over to “Editor,”maybe we don’t want them to use these “Editor:” and “Diff:” items here.Maybe we just don’t want that available.